gvrakshitha26-cyber/Awesome-Chocolates/README.md

 ### Problem 2: Missing Gender Values (8 Records)
 ### Situation:
--8 employees had no Gender entry — roughly 4.3% of the dataset.
+- 8 employees had no Gender entry — roughly 4.3% of the dataset.
 ### Problem:
 Ignoring this silently skews gender ratio calculations.
 Dropping rows loses legitimate salary and department data.
 ### Solution:
 Introduced an "Other" category rather than imputing or dropping.
 This preserves the data while making the gap transparent.
 ## Outcome:
--Gender         Count
+- Gender         Count
--Male           90
+- Male           90
--Female         86
+- Female         86
--Other / Blank  8
+- Other / Blank  8